Easy Homemade Stainless Steel Cleaner With Vinegar

 orange cleaning spray

-This stainless steel cleaner works effectively because of its potent ingredients.
-Vinegar is acidic and can take on dirt, grease, and grime with ease in the kitchen.
-Meanwhile, citrus-based essential oils cut through oil like nothing else, meaning your stainless steel will come up spotless.
+Meanwhile, citrus-based essential oils cut through oil and grease like nothing else, meaning your stainless steel will come up spotless.
 The olive or coconut oil then promotes a shiny finish, without the use of petrochemicals.

 Safety Notes